Who Are Children in Immigrant Families?

 Citizenship usually is acquired when a child is born in the United States, Puerto Rico, Guam, the U.S. Virgin Islands or the Northern Marianas or born abroad to American parents.
 Citizenship also can be obtained through the naturalization process.

-The process in which a lawful permanent resident becomes a U.S. citizen after meeting requirements in the Immigration and Nationality Act.
+This is the process in which a lawful permanent resident becomes a U.S. citizen after meeting requirements in the Immigration and Nationality Act.

 Lawful permanent residents (also known as “green card” holders)